keikai/doc/axyra/dev-ref/Axyra_vs_Keikai.md

 permalink: /axyra/dev-ref/Axyra_vs_Keikai
 ---

+Axyra Sheets and Keikai Spreadsheet are separate products with separate brands.
-Two products, one brand.
-This page exists so you can tell in thirty seconds which one you are looking at, and which one you need.
+This page exists so you can tell in thirty seconds which one you are looking at and which one you need.

 {: .notice--info}
 **In one line:** Keikai Spreadsheet is an interactive spreadsheet **UI** for the